 Cooperation: Make use of everyone’s experience and rely on each other to optimize your work

-It’s necessary to work hand in hand with developers and other designers in order to achieve an optimal result.
+Another fact about cooperation is that it's necessary to work hand in hand with developers and other designers in order to achieve an optimal result.
 This can be observed best at an early stage, when the wireframe structure and interaction patterns are created.
 Because developers have a good knowledge of out-of-the-box components and patterns in general, they can advise on what will be hard or easy to implement.
 On these grounds you can negotiate what will be best for the user.
 We find that this is the crucial moment of a project and if everyone agrees at this point, the rest should go smoothly.

 Communication: Discuss and review the work efficiently and be proud of the result